edehrgott/tpSunrise/README.txt

 The theme uses one WordPress 3 menu and presents the menu as a vertical menu down the left sidebar.
 The theme uses an image (images/gradient31.gif) to style the themes; this does limit the length of the text for the menus.
-If you prefer you can remove or change the image to accommodate longer menu names.
+If you prefer, you can remove or change the image to accommodate longer menu names.
 This left sidebar is intended for navigation only and is not widgetized.

+Since this is a variable width theme, you need to pay attention to the width of images.
+It is suggest that you modify the settings/media section of the administrative area to disply medium images at no more than 500x500 and large images at no more than 900x900.
+Keep in mind that large images may not display as inended on screens less than 1024 pixels wide.

 This is my first theme intended for wide distribution; I would appreciate comments.
 I have some other themes in process to meet specialized layout requirements.
 I wanted to give something back to the many people who helped me learn CSS,